pavelsaman/pavelsaman.github.io/_posts/2019-10-03-how-to-write-bug-report-in-jira.md

 A bug needs to be described somehow.
 Depending on a context, it could be a long report or one sentence.
 However, in any situation, what needs to be described is at least:

 1. environment, app version
-2. what data was used - like testing users, values in input fields etc.
+2. what data was used - like testing users, values in input fields, etc.
 3. how to reproduce the bug, so some steps
 4. what the current state is
 5. what the desired state is